 A study of the philosophical, social, historical, curricular foundations of education.
-The class will also acquaint students with current concepts of curriculum for elementary schools.
-Wherever appropriate, the Christian worldview and philosophy will be addressed.
+The course will also acquaint students with current issues in curriculum, school safety, and school law.
+The Christian worldview and philosophy will be addressed.
 Prerequisite: Admission to the Teacher Education Program or permission from the Teacher Education Division Chair.
 Three semester hours credit.